How to get the best auto insurance in New Hampshire

 - Age.
 Insurance companies consider your age when determining your risk of accident.
 Drivers younger than 25 or older than 65 tend to pay more for car insurance.

 - Gender.
 It’s not uncommon for men to see higher premiums, which is sometimes further modified by age and marital status.
-Statistics support the bias that women are generally more cautious drivers, and so insurers take this into consideration when deciding the insurance risk.

 - Driving experience.
 Individuals with a learner’s permits or probationary license tend to pay more, which often compounds the effect of age on premiums.